zlzdeGH/2050Project-GenAI/Manual Check and Update/Readme.txt

+In the folders 2023 and 2024,

 update : Combine our code result final_syllabus_summary202x with manual check for mismatches.csv, unk.csv and dup.csv.

-clean: Delete Delete garbled characters.
-(Especially for Windows to read)

-check: Check unknown and complex course code.
+check: check unknown and complex course code

-eda:  A simple eda.
+eda:  A simple eda

-Note: I will use the rsult of 'clean', 'Policy_202x',  for latter analysis.
+Note: I will use the rsult of 'clean', 'new_final_202x',  for latter analysis.